DSLeonard-coding/VolumeBuilders/README.md

 - It is fully interoperable with standard geant classes/methods, and thus is gradually adoptable/implementable.

 ## Primary References
+1. The examples below are probably the 1st choice
+2. **[Factories](@ref Factories)**, and specifically solid builder factories, are the primary visible/starting interface to VolumeBuilder and are documented in the linked page.
+3. [VolumeBuilder methods](@ref DLG4::VolumeBuilders::VolumeBuilder) documents methods available for all builders.
+They can be chained to configure things like booleans, the logical volumes and placements.
+4. **[Builder classes](@ref Builders)** documentation additionally include builder-specific methods, depending on the factory used.
+There aren't many, but RZBuilder (used by CreatePolyCone() and CreatePolyHedra) has a few.
+5. Hover text and parameter hints are available for all methods if using a modern IDE.
+CLion is highly recommended and supported.
+6. **[Assembly](@ref DLG4::VolumeBuilders::Assembly())**, a structure [StructureView](@ref StructureBuilder), and more are documented in the general Doxygen class listings.
+7. **[the Topics page](topics.html)** groups listings of  classes, methods, etc by purpose, etc.

 The best references are examples like those in sections below.
 In general the **[Factories](@ref Factories)**, and specifically solid builder factories, are the primary visible/starting interface to VolumeBuilder and are documented in the linked page.
 [VolumeBuilder methods](@ref DLG4::VolumeBuilders::VolumeBuilder)  methods can be chained to configure things like booleans, the logical volumes and placements.
 Some builder-specific properties are configurable after factory construction and are documented by the **[builder class](@ref Builders)** related to the factory.
 This is particularly true for RZBuilder.
 Hover text and parameter hints are available for all methods if using a modern IDE.
 CLion is highly recommended and supported.
 Doxygen documentation is also available for an **[Assembly](@ref DLG4::VolumeBuilders::Assembly())**, a structure [StructureView](@ref StructureBuilder), and more.
 Groups of classes, methods, etc of interest will be documented in **[the Topics page](topics.html)**